kellerkinderDE/codestyle/README.md

 - PHP 8.0

 ## Implementation
-- Create a `.php_cs.dist` or add the one provided by the project to the root folder of your project.
+- Create a `.php-cs-fixer.dist.php` or add the one provided by the project to the root folder of your project.
 - Change the version to one of the listed above
-- Finally, add `.php_cs.cache`  to project specific `.gitignore` file
+- Finally, add `.php-cs-fixer.cache`  to project specific `.gitignore` file
 - If you want to apply the changes simply use: `./vendor/bin/php-cs-fixer fix`
 - Use the following command to take a look at the changes before applying them: `./vendor/bin/php-cs-fixer fix --dry-run`